rory-codes/tag-x/README.md

 ![Home](docs/readme_images/mockup.png)

 # TAG X
 A website that promotes TAG X’s tag rugby business.
 The site designed to showcase services provided.
 The website provides a logical flow of information, making it easy for users to navigate through the site.
-The site contains 'call to action' buttons, giving users the chance to send an enquiry via the enquiry form and navigation to help users move around the site.
+The site contains 'call to action' buttons, giving users the chance to send an enquiry via the enquiry form and navigation to allow users to navigate the site.
 TAG X is dedicated to providing a fun, non-contact way of playing rugby.
 This website serves as a digital platform to promote TAG X services and create an easy point of contact for clients.
 To view the live site, [click here](https://rory-codes.github.io/tag-x/)

 ## Table of Content